PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### How to synchronize your .bashrc file across multiple clusters?

-Consider creating a GitHub repo containing a `.bashrc` file.
+Consider creating a GitHub repo containing your `.bashrc` file.
 Make all of your changes to that file in the repo and then pull it down to different machines.
 Consider making an alias for the sync:

 ```
 alias sync="wget -O .bashrc https://raw.githubusercontent.com/aturing/shell_configs/refs/heads/main/.bashrc"
 ```

+One can use the `hostname` command and `if` statements to deal with differences between clusters.
+For the an example of this, see the [checkquota](#checkquota) section below.

 ## Checking which aliases are defined